 In keeping with its mission to conduct research in diseases that disproportionately affect minority populations, MSM believes it is important to develop robust research programs that embrace basic, clinical, health services and community-based research endeavors.
-All research grant applications and contracts must be processed through the appropriate offices at MSM.
-Compliance committees, where appropriate, must have an opportunity to review research grants and contracts prior to submission to the sponsoring agency.
-The grant routing process can be found on the MSM website (www.msm.edu) under Research and Grant Resources.
+All extramural grant applications and contracts must be processed through the appropriate offices at MSM.
+Compliance committees, where appropriate, must have an opportunity to review grants and contracts prior to submission to the sponsoring agency.
+The grant routing process can be found on MSM Connect under the Research tab.

 In all instances, except for some direct fellowship awards, the official "grantee" is MSM.
-MSM and all those engaged in the expenditure of research funds must follow the regulations and guidelines established by the sponsoring agency.
+MSM and all those engaged in the expenditure of extramural funds must follow the regulations and guidelines established by the sponsoring agency.